 Aside from typos, here are four other things you should look for before re-sharing that old blog post.
 Continue reading

-I write a lot about blogging because I see it as one of the best ways to demonstrate your value to potential clients.
-Blogging takes effort.
+Blogging is one of the best ways to demonstrate your value to potential clients and to improve your position in search results.
+However, blogging takes effort.
 After you click publish, you want to make sure folks see it – and you want to extend its life beyond the hour and day that it is published.

 How do you get the most traction from a blog post?
 Here are some ideas:

-* Post a link to it from your social media channels, such as your Facebook page, Twitter account, Google+, LinkedIn, etc. Continue reading
+* Post a link to it from your social media channels, such as your Facebook page, Twitter account, Instagram, LinkedIn, etc. Continue reading

 There are dozens – if not hundreds – of web sites that offer information about how to come up with ideas for blog posts.
 They list tips like “Use insights gathered from or related to a popular movie or TV show” or “Write a how-to post based on your expertise.”

-Where do I get my blog post ideas?
+Where do we get blog post ideas?
 Continue reading

 Many companies have several employees who regularly contribute posts to the company blog.
 But how do you make sure that all of your bloggers are “on the same page” when it comes to frequently used terms, corporate lingo, and tone?